-ERA collaborates with other funding organizations to share application materials and, in some cases, jointly consider proposals for funding.
+In addition, ERA regularly collaborates with other funding organizations to share application materials and, in some cases, jointly consider proposals for funding.
 This provides applicants with greater exposure to other funding organizations and programs.
+ERA will seek permission from applicants before sharing proposals or information to funders other than Alberta Innovates and NRCan.

 Applicants are encouraged to submit applications to other programs in parallel to ERA where appropriate.
 ERA proposal sharing does not guarantee consideration by partner organizations.